 How in the world did we get to the end of November already?
 Weren’t we just pumped up for summer to start last week?
-And now — quicker than a heartbeat — 2017 lurks just around the corner.
+And now — quicker than a heartbeat — a new year lurks just around the corner.

 With the new year comes new goals.
 Both professional and personal.
 And if you haven’t already, now is the time to get yours in place.